 ARRA-funded work creates opportunities for Tennessee-based small businesses

-The U.S. Department of Energy Office of Environmental Management (DOE-EM) presented a short-notice opportunity to the Oak Ridge Institute for Science and Education (ORISE)—which is managed by Oak Ridge Associated Universities (ORAU) on behalf of DOE—to provide waste characterization of 34 facilities slated for demolition at Oak Ridge National Laboratory (ORNL).
+The U.S. Department of Energy Office of Environmental Management (DOE-EM) presented a short-notice opportunity to the Oak Ridge Institute for Science and Education (ORISE)—which is managed by ORAU on behalf of DOE—to provide waste characterization of 34 facilities slated for demolition at Oak Ridge National Laboratory (ORNL).

 Recently, a couple of these professionals shared in their own words their enthusiasm for ARRA-funded work and how it has benefited them.